PALINDROMES IN THE ENGLISH LANGUAGE

 Lewd did I live & evil I did dwel.

-This is said to the first palindromic sentence in English appeared in 1614.
+This is said to the first palindromic sentence in English that appeared in 1614.

-Some common and frequently used Palindromes in English Language:
+Some common and frequently used Palindromes in the English Language:

 Single Word Palindromes: